microsoft/BotFramework-WebChat/test/README.md

-# Automed Testing framework for Web Chat via Direct Line API
+# Automated Testing framework for Web Chat via Direct Line API

 > ## Disclaimer: This test framework is intended for Web Chat and DirectLine testing ONLY.
 This is NOT intended for testing Bots.